 Type of Load Load Structure (Including SIP/STP/SWP, wherever applicable) for Scheme/Plans.
-Load chargeable (as %age of NAV) Exit Load (i) If the units redeemed or switched out are upto 10% of the units purchased or switched in ("the limit") within 1 year from the date of allotment - Nil (ii) If units redeemed or switched out are over and above the limit within 1 year from the date of allotment $-1\%$ (iii) If units are redeemed or switched out on or after 1 year from the date of allotment - Nil • No Exit load will be chargeable in case of switches made between different options of the Scheme.
-No Exit load will be chargeable in case of Units allotted on account of IDCW reinvestments, if any.
-Exit load is not applicable for Segregated Portfolio.
-Upfront commission shall be paid directly by the investor to the AMFI registered Distributors based on the investor's assessment of various factors including the service rendered by the distributors.
+Load chargeable (as %age of NAV) Exit Load i.
+If the units redeemed or switched out are upto 10% of the units purchased or switched in ("the limit") within 1 year from the date of allotment - Nil ii.
+If units redeemed or switched out are over and above the limit within 1 year from the date of allotment $-1\%$

+Type of Load Load Structure (Including SIP/STP/SWP, wherever applicable) for Scheme/Plans.
+Load chargeable (as %age of NAV) iii.
+If units are redeemed or switched out on or after 1 year from the date of allotment - Nil • No Exit load will be chargeable in case of switches made between different options of the Scheme. • No Exit load will be chargeable in case of Units allotted on account of IDCW reinvestments, if any. • Exit load is not applicable for Segregated Portfolio.
+Upfront commission shall be paid directly by the investor to the AMFI registered Distributors based on the in'estor's assessment of various factors including the service rendered by the distributors.
 The exit load set forth above is subject to change at the discretion of the AMC and such changes shall be implemented prospectively.